0-xeno-0/BASH-Toolkit/README.md

 # BASH-Toolkit: A Multi-Tool Utility Script

 This is an interactive, menu-driven BASH script that consolidates 13+ common IT support and system administration tasks into a single, user-friendly utility.
+It is also available in form of a python script.
 This project was built with a focus on professional development practices, including robust error handling, input validation, dependency checking, and a clean, color-coded user interface.

 ---